-If your project is just starting or is at the idea stage, this is the ideal time to have members of your committee sign up for this comprehensive workshop.
-Visit the Classes Calendar page to see upcoming workshop dates.
+If your project is just starting or at the idea stage, this is the ideal time to take this two-part class.
+Visit the Classes Calendar page to see upcoming class dates.

 "Our class enjoyed the program so much.
 We had a planting lesson, and planted bush beans.
 They were a phenomenal success!
+They grew and made a lot of beans.
+The students were so excited as we watched the growing process, supplemented by our plant unit in the room.
 We watched the plants grow from two leafed plants to multi-leaf, flower, and then make the "fruit", the beans.
 We harvested and then counted all the beans into sets of 10.
 We had enough . . . to send home beans for every child"

 – Kindergarten Teacher